 A. Your work experience is not enough to propel your career growth.

-You may have come this far in your career, but you realize that what you have learnt by personal experience is not enough to propel your career the way you would want to.
+You may have come this far in your career, but you realize that what you have learned by personal experience is not enough to propel your career the way you would want to.
 You may have gained enough experience and knowledge in one side of the business while you could be notably lacking in other aspects.
-For instance, those working on the marketing side of a company rarely do understand the financial function of the company, and vice versa.
-However, a big picture understanding of the business and its areas of operation is crucial, especially if you want to advance to a managerial role, or take the entrepreneurial plunge.
+For instance, those working on the marketing side of a company rarely do understand the financial function of the company and vice versa.
+However, a big picture understanding of the business and its areas of operation is crucial, especially if you want to advance to a managerial role or take the entrepreneurial plunge.

-The science of management goes a lot beyond job experience, and involves theories, principles, ideas, working models, analytical approaches to decision-making and decision support tools like statistical analysis, operations research and so on.
+The science of management goes a lot beyond job experience and involves theories, principles, ideas, working models, analytical approaches to decision-making and decision support tools like statistical analysis, operations research and so on.
 These skills can be picked up with a well-structured Executive MBA course, and give you a competitive edge.
 Thus you can up your professional game with an Executive MBA, while still working in your current job.

 B. You want to change your career path.